MicrosoftDocs/memdocs/windows-365/enterprise/move-cloud-pc.md

 By editing a provisioning policy, you can move some or all existing Cloud PCs in a policy from:

 - One region to another single region.
-- One ANC to another ANC.
+- One Azure network connection (ANC) to another ANC.
-- a Microsoft hosted network to an Azure network connection and vice versa.
+- a Microsoft hosted network to an ANC and vice versa.

 ## Bulk move all Cloud PCs in a policy